Content

 Here’s what you should remember about the practice:

 There are many purported benefits of semen retention.
-Those who support it often claim several semen retention benefits, such as improved mood, a boost in energy, and reduced sexual dysfunction, to name a few.
+Those who support it often claim semen retention benefits, such as improved mood, a boost in energy, and reduced sexual dysfunction, to name a few.

 There are better-proven methods to address sexual health conditions.
 If you’re thinking of trying semen retention to address premature ejaculation, there are better options.
-Proven treatment options for PE include medication like sertraline and topical sprays or wipes from Hims containing anesthetics, such as lidocaine or benzocaine.
-Ask your healthcare provider for more medical advice.
+Proven treatment options forPE include medication like sertraline and topical sprays or wipes containing anesthetics, such as lidocaine or benzocaine.
+You can speak with a healthcare provider about PE treatment options through our telehealth service for more medical advice.

-Before trying semen retention or other forms of sexual abstinence for issues like premature ejaculation, it can be helpful to learn more about what else you can do for support.
+Before trying semen retention or other forms of sexual abstinence for issues like premature ejaculation, it can be helpful to know more about what else you can do for support.
+Learn about how to deal with premature ejaculation in a relationship, try these premature ejaculation exercises, or explore tips for controlling ejaculation.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at blog@forhims.com!